mattrogan/online-learning-tool/README.md

 This is the implementation of an online learning tool as part of my final year project.
 The online learning tool has been developed as part of an experimental study, to increase attitudes, motivations and perceptions of online learning for technical modules.

+The tool is currently running at https://mattrogan.pythonanywhere.com/; all back-end code and documentation is shown here.

 ## How the tool works
 The tool is to be used as follows:
 1. Go through the **learning materials** to learn about the topics